Understanding the Role of Capital Preservation in Investments

 Instead, these funds have been saved solely to be there when you need to reach for them.
 At some point, you do plan on spending the cash.
 Often, this is necessary because you are approaching, or currently enjoying, retirement.
 The money will be used to pay your bills, cover your medical prescriptions, keep the heat on in the winter, and go out to dinner every once in a while.
 However, with younger investors, the funds are commonly earmarked for a real estate down payment.

 Certain Assets Are More Appropriate for Capital Preservation Than Others

 Stocks are never appropriate for someone who has a capital preservation objective.
-Likewise, bonds are often thought to be "safe," but if you introduce a long bond duration, you could see swings in value as large, if not larger, than the stock market.
+This is because these securities can experience fluctuations in value.
+Likewise, bonds are often thought to be "safe" for preservation purposes.
+However, if you introduce a long bond duration, you could see swings in value as large, if not larger, than the stock market.

 The Dangers of Selecting Inappropriate Assets

 Roughly once every generation, new financial securities come into vogue on Wall Street, and people seem to use it as a cash equivalent for their capital preservation needs.
 Then, a recession or some other crisis inevitably hits, and it becomes all too apparent that safety was an illusion.